Sunday an Art auction

 Heland Wetterling Gallery, Stockholm 1996

-At this auction I sold out everything I’ve made until then; paintings, objects, installations, sculptures.
+At this conceptual auction I sold out everything I’ve made until then; paintings, objects, installations, sculptures.
 Two hundred artworks of various quality.

 Reason.